In this article, we detail all the advantages of telecommuting, for both employers and employees. Spoiler alert: there are some disadvantages too.

 To do this, it is recommended to set up a management style that:

-Using empowerment means that you will have to make changes to processes and the way your company works.
+As a leader, using empowerment means that you will more likely have to make changes to processes and the way your company works.
 Here are the main benefits that empowerment brings to employees, managers and businesses.

 The first people to be positively impacted by such a change are employees.
 They often find more benefit in this type of organization than in more traditional structures.

-It is not always easy for a manager to change the way he is used to working in.
+It is not always easy for a manager to change the way he is used to working.
 And, by using empowerment, he will have to give more authority to employees.

 This mentoring role can be rewarding, and often generates a sense of usefulness.